FCC/pirateaction2/README.md

 + city: a string. e.g. Rockville
 + state: a string. e.g. MD
 + caseno: a string. e.g. EB-09-MA-0124
-+ actiontype: a string, with all capital letters. e.g. NOUO
++ actiontype: a string, with all capital letters.
+Currently the application support these action types: "NAL", "NOUO", "FO", "OTHER", "M.O.&O.", "CD", "NOV", "ERRATUM"
 + amount: a number. use 0 when not applicable. e.g. 2000 OR 0